JeffKoMS/az-dev-copy/instructions/azure-api-mgmt/02-test.md

 <!-- This labs is maintained in the https://github.com/MicrosoftLearning/mslearn-ai-vision repository.
 Please file issues in that repository. -->

+1. This is some text.

     > [!NOTE]
     > Useful information that users should know, even when skimming content.

 > [!TIP]
 > Helpful advice for doing things better or more easily.